Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

 As one could anticipate, the \gls{RMSE} diminishes with additional scans.
-However, the performance of the optimal ``SARA - \gls{LAD}'' improves only slightly since the signal was not experiencing any distortion in the reconstruction according to Theorem \ref{theo:AR}.
+However, the performance of the optimal ``\gls{SARA} - \gls{LAD}'' (and the overlapping ``MUSIC - \gls{LAD}'') improves only slightly since the signal was not experiencing any distortion in the reconstruction according to Theorem \ref{theo:AR}.
 Therefore, the additional angular samples just increase the \gls{SNR}, as described in Subsection \ref{subsec:DifferentNumberScans}.
-On the other hand, the gains in all the other options are larger, thanks to the increased number of samples taken close to boresight, i.e. $\ell = 0$, that is where ``\gls{LAD}'' samples the angular domain more frequently compared to ``Angle''.
-Still, the sub-optimal reconstruction in the angular domain - instead of \gls{LAD} - makes the ``Angle'' option exhibit a higher \gls{RMSE} in general and shows an error floor.
+On the other hand, the gains in all the other options are larger, thanks to the increased number of samples taken close to boresight, i.e. $\ell = 0$, that is where \gls{LAD} samples the angular domain more frequently compared to Angle.
+Focusing on the low noise case, i.e., $\sigma_n=-20$ dB, we see that ``\gls{SARA} - Angle'' and ``CUBIC - Angle'' still exhibit an error floor.
+On the other hand, after ca. 15 additional scans (50\% more) the \gls{MMSE} equalizer in~\eqref{eq:MusicAntennaSignal} seems to finally be able to properly equalize $\mathbf{S}$, allowing the MUSIC Angle curve to approach the overlapping ``\gls{SARA} - \gls{LAD}'' and ``MUSIC - \gls{LAD}'' curves.